gatecrasher777/ytcog-dl/README.md

 #### Actions

-    --batch         -b    batch download videos from channel, playlist or search results --download      -d    download one or more specified video(s) --help          -h    output useage/actions/options to console
+    --download      -d    download one or more specified video(s), or batch download videos from channel, playlist or search results
+    --help          -h    output useage/actions/options to console
     --info          -i    fetch video/channel/playlist information - written to "_info.json" and "_raw_info.json" files.
                           (raw: as supplied by youtube)